-- Always pay your rent by the deadline every month.
+- 1. Always pay your rent by the deadline every month.
 The payment deadline will usually be the last day of the preceding month.
-For almost all apartments, if you fail to pay rent for two months you can be forcefully evicted from your apartment. - It is a breach of contract for anyone whose name is not on the contract to live in the apartment.
+For almost all apartments, if you fail to pay rent for two months you can be forcefully evicted from your apartment. - 2.
+It is a breach of contract for anyone whose name is not on the contract to live in the apartment.
 Be sure to go through the process of renewing the contract if even just one resident changes. - 3.
-Do not bother your neighbors by speaking in loud voices at night or holding noisy parties.
+Do not bother your neighbors by speaking in loud voices at night or holding noisy parties. - 4.
+Separate your garbage into the designated garbage bags and leave it out in the designated area on the designated day.